 It wasn’t even reported that it was his sister until after he died.
 John Lone returned to H.K. for a commercial shoot and assumed that Lam would want to meet him since they went to the same drama school.
+No luck.
 It wasn’t personal.
-His other close schoolmates – Austin Wai Tin Chi, Meng Hoi and Stephen Tung Wai were not granted visits.
+His other close schoolmates – Austin Wai Tin-Chi, Meng Hoi and Stephen Tung Wai were not granted visits.
 A month before his passing on November 8, he broke up with Kingdom.
 However, Sammo wasn’t sure if their relationship was true.
 He wished that Lam was more open about his medical condition, because Sammo could have helped him with treatment.
-Reportedly Lam even refused to see his own children, as he felt that his looks would traumatize them.
-According to sources, Lam rarely jokes around anyway.
+Reportedly, Lam even refused to see his own children as he felt that his looks would traumatize them.
+According to sources, Lam rarely joked around anyway.
 Jamie Luk (who directed Lam in Doctor Vampire) confirmed it by saying that he didn’t talk much, but was still a nice guy who professionally could not be topped.

 Eric Tsang felt the death was very sudden because when he first heard about his illness, he called to confirm but Lam said don’t listen to the rumours.
 Contrary to what Chin said, Eric elaborated by saying that only a few buddies in the business knew about his health condition.
 Corey Yuen Kwai knew about Lam’s illness and spent a week for looking him, but to no avail.
 He said that he rarely heard Lam talk about himself in all the years that he knew him.
 Yuen Wah, like Corey, also worked with Bruce and Lam.
 Wah described Lam’s personality as a man of few words who was very low key but also very stubborn.
 Sammo agreed about the latter: “When we were younger, we got into a fight with others.
 He was arrested by the police, who treated him like a suspect without asking first, and beat him with night sticks.
 Everyone else were groaning in pain, but he didn’t make a sound.
 That’s how stubborn of a guy that he was.”